-22. Related party transactions
+23. Related party transactions

-Owing to the nature of the Academy's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a governors has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy's financial regulations and normal procurement procedures.
+Owing to the nature of the Academy and the composition of the Board of Governors being drawn from local public and private sector organisations, transactions may take place with organisations in which the governors have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy's financial regulations and normal procurement procedures relating to connected and related party transactions.

-The following related party transactions took place in the period of account.
+the following related party transactions took place in the period of account.

-The sponsor to the Academy Trust, King's Cross Central Limited Partnership (KCCLP) donated £50,000 towards annual operating costs (2018: £35,000).
+The sponsor to the Academy Trust, King's Cross Central Limited Partnership (KCCLP) donated £50,000 towards annual operating costs (2019: £50,000).